Extended Montana Fishing Trips

 These are our favorite Montana Fishing Trips on our home waters, right here in our backyard:

-We can begin fishing the Blackfoot by raft or boat about 18 miles downriver from Lincoln, for nearly 100 river miles to Bonner, near the confluence with the Clark Fork River.
-The length of each days float can range from 3 to 12 miles.
+We can begin fishing the Blackfoot by raft or boat about 18 miles downriver from Lincoln, for nearly 100 river miles to the confluence with the Clark Fork River.
+The length of each day’s float can range from 3 to 12 miles.
 Float into your “full-service” riverside camp or drive back to our base camp each evening to be greeted by our camp chef offering tasty appetizers and cocktails.

 Your tent and cots are set up when we get to camp – just make yourself at home.
 After a hearty home-cooked meal you might want to get in a little evening fishing, go for a stroll, or just lounge around the campfire telling fishing stories over a drink.
-In the morning, get in a little fishing before breakfast, or sleep in until the enticing aroma of fresh brewed coffee, bacon, and campfire smoke lure you from your cot.
+In the morning, get in a little fishing before breakfast, or sleep in until the enticing aroma of freshly brewed coffee, bacon, and campfire smoke lure you from your cot.
 After breakfast, we pack up, jump in the boats and head down river for another fun-filled day of float-fishing.

-A very popular and much more relaxing option is to “basecamp” mid-river and commute to the various float stretches by vehicle.
+A very popular and much more relaxing option is to “basecamp” mid-river and commute to the various float stretch by vehicle.
 This eliminates the need to pack and unpack your gear, and the daily task of camp set-up and tear-down, leaving more time for fishing, relaxing, or whatever.

 It’s common to see deer, elk, black bears, and all kinds of waterfowl and other birds.
 This trip begins at “Camp Baker” 26 miles or so from White Sulfur Springs, and ends at “Eden Bridge” 25 miles or so from Ulm, on I-15 just south of Great Falls.

 The South Fork is home to an incredible number of Westslope Cutthroat, and the huge Bull Trout (Dolly Varden).
-The South Fork is one of the very few places in the lower 48 where we may legally fish for these carnivorous monsters.
+The South Fork is one of the very few places in the lower 48 where we may legally fish for these carnivorous monsters!